 Behind the wheel, the conservative appearance of non-vRS Skoda Octavia models matches their handling.
 While it shares many components with the Volkswagen Golf and SEAT Leon, the Skoda Octavia is not as good to drive as either.
 It also can't match the Ford Focus for driving thrills.

 The Skoda Octavia vRS gets the 2.0-litre turbocharged engine from the Volkswagen Golf GTI.
-It manages 0-62mph in just 6.8 seconds, it handles rather well and it will suit keen drivers who are also on the look out for practicality and economy.
+It manages 0-62mph in just 6.8 seconds with a 154mph maximum, it handles rather well, and it will suit keen drivers who are also on the look-out for practicality and economy.

 MPG, CO2 and running costs

 None of the engines in the Skoda Octavia range are particularly thirsty, but the 109bhp 1.6-litre diesel is by far the most efficient, returning 74.3mpg and CO2 emissions of just 99g/km on the standard 1.6 TDI model and 88.3mpg and 85g/km on the GreenLine model.
-These improved figures are thanks to an extra ratio in the manual gearbox and fuel-saving technology such as stop-start, low-rolling-resistance tyres and brake energy regeneration.
+The latter’s improved figures are thanks to an extra ratio in the manual gearbox, and fuel-saving technology such as stop-start, low-rolling-resistance tyres and brake energy regeneration.

 The sporty Skoda Octavia vRS is also available with a diesel engine, which is far from a gas-guzzler.
 It does 61.4mpg and emits 119g/km of CO2.
 Even the petrol version of the Skoda Octavia vRS is impressive with 45.6mpg and CO2 emissions of 142g/km.
 With the DSG gearbox, the Octavia vRS' economy figures are still pretty good - 44.1mpg, and 149g/km.